au-research/your-first-step-to-fair-archived/REUSE.md

 permalink: /reuse
 ---

-## Ways to reuse the FAIR Data 101 material:
+## Ways to reuse the Your first step to FAIR traiing material:

 -   Use as a self paced learning activity or as a refresher
 -   Adopt it as suggested training for all staff